learnbin.net nav logo

 Business idea screening techniques can be either qualitative or quantitative and financial or non-financial.
 There are two types of screening Basic or Primary Screening and Comprehensive Screening.
 Basic or primary screening provides a mechanism for quick assessment of business ideas.
 Critical areas of the business idea can be taken into this assessment.

-Once the ideas were built, they can be referred to the second or comprehensive screening.
+Once the ideas are built, they can be referred to the second or comprehensive screening.
 This is a more stringent screening that can be used to identify the best or most feasible idea.
-This requires deep insights than basic screening.
+This requires deeper insights than basic screening.
 Research, surveys, deep analysis of secondary data, etc. are needed.

 Step 04 - Ranking the business ideas and selecting the most feasible one.